Getting started to teach online, roles, responsibilities, evaluation, and other essential topics.

 HCC Online Faculty Training Requirements

 All faculty teaching HCC Online for the first time at HCC (whether developing their own course or teaching a model course section) are required to have completed the minimum training requirements.
-These include the following classes offered through the Teaching and Learning Program.
+These include the following classes offered through the Faculty Academy.
 All of these classes are online and self-paced.

 - Orientation to HCC Online at HCC – TL1900